navmenu

 Sanyo Eneloop 6.0 70 10.0 82

-The simple truth is that having a little bit extra theoretical runtime when a battery is new is of no real value if batteries quickly become unreliable.
+The simple truth is that having a little bit extra runtime based on a battery's capacity when new is of no real value if the battery quickly become unreliable.
+If extra runtime when batteries are old is directly due to a sagging voltage under load it's very dodgy to claim that extra runtime is good.

 Cost

 Consumer paid lip service to cost by listing the prices of single batteries, but there's strangely no indication whether this contributed to the final score for each battery, and no attempt was made to compare the cost effectiveness of the batteries over their life.
-Not surprisingly Consumer did not consider the cost of frustration with crappy batteries either.
+Not surprisingly Consumer did not consider the cost of frustration with crappy batteries either, or how bad batteries wouldn't be used – they'd just be left in a drawer (which doesn't give a good return on investment).

 Battery Cost per Battery Cycles Cents per Cycle